xianlinbox/daily_practise/aws-solution-architect/design-security-strategy.md

 - encrypt: GenerateDataKey from KMS-> use data key to encrypt data -> Store the encrypted data key alongside the encrypted data
 - decrypt: request KMS to decrypt the encrypted data key -> Use the decrypted data key to decrypt the data

-#### CloudHSM
+### CloudHSM

 - A decdicated AWS provisioned encryption hardware
 - Client manage their keys entirely
 - Must use with HSM client software.

-### encrypt Data in tansit
+## encrypt Data in tansit

 To protect data in transit, AWS encourages customers to leverage a multi-level approach.

-All network traffic between AWS data centers is transparently encrypted at the physical layer.
-All traffic within a VPC and between peered VPCs across regions is transparently encrypted at the network layer when using supported Amazon EC2 instance types.
-At the application layer, customers have a choice about whether and how to use encryption using a protocol like Transport Layer Security (TLS).
-All AWS service endpoints support TLS to create a secure HTTPS connection to make API requests.
+- All network traffic between AWS data centers is transparently encrypted at the physical layer.
+- All traffic within a VPC and between peered VPCs across regions is transparently encrypted at the network layer when using supported Amazon EC2 instance types.

-- encypt at transit
-  - vpn
-  - inter-network
-  - https and certificate
+- At the application layer, customers have a choice about whether and how to use encryption using a protocol like Transport Layer Security (TLS).
+- All AWS service endpoints support TLS to create a secure HTTPS connection to make API requests.
+- To support TLS, AWS allow to upload our own certificates, or use ACM to generating, distributing, and rotating certificates.
+- if need to terminate TLS, ELB/ALB/API Gateway/Amazon CloudFront can help on that.

-## Infra Security
+# Infra Security

-Most the infra part are maintained by AWS. except
+Most the infra part are already maintained by AWS.
+As user we just need to cover guest operating system (including updates and security patches)

-Infra

-- patch
+# Tools

-## Tools
+## Control

 - Amazon Macie
 - An Amazon Cognito